pytorch/tutorials/tutorial_submission_policy.md

    * Link any supporting materials including discussions in other repositories.

 1. **Await Approval:**
-   * Wait for a response from the PyTorch maintainers.
+   * Wait for a response from the PyTorch Tutorials maintainers.
 A PyTorch tutorial maintainer will review your proposal and determine whether a tutorial on the proposed topic is desirable.
      A comment and an **approved** label will be added to your tutorial